-However, we all more or less know that this is an illusion and that another scenario is much more likely, namely that some actual contracting States choose to remain in the CISG and not become party to the CISG 2.0.
+However, we all more or less know that this is an illusion and that another scenario is much more likely, namely that some actual Contracting States choose to remain in the CISG and not become party to the CISG 2.0.
 As a consequence, two sets of conventions might have to co-exist for a long time and declarations and clarifications would have to be considered in practice.
-The problems arising from overlapping and updated conventions are well illustrated by the field of international carriage of goods with its Hague Rules, Hague-Visby Rules, Hamburg Rules and Rotterdam Rules.67 Instead of improving the level of unification and harmonization, a defragmentation of the law is at hand and one can fear this would be the same if a CISG 2.0 sees the daylight - even though it might be argued that the level of defragmentation is at least lower than in the supplementation of the CISG by international hard law scenario.
+The problems arising from overlapping and updated conventions are well illustrated by the field of international carriage of goods with its Hague Rules, Hague-Visby Rules, Hamburg Rules and Rotterdam Rules.66 Instead of improving the le-

+- Also a combination of both avenues, which means a 'CISG 2.0 plus' supplementing additional conventional law, would be possible. - Michael J Dennis, 'The Guiding Role of the CISG and the UNIDROIT Principles in Harmonising International Contract Law' (2013) International Trade/ADR in the South Pacific 48. - Pilar Perales Viscasillas, 'Applicable Law, the CISG, and the Future Convention on International Commercial Contracts' (2013) 53 Villanova Law Review 739, 740, 743; United Nations Convention on the Limitation Period (n.
+61) and UNCITRAL (n.
+21).
+The aim of the latter is to facilitate the use of electronic communications in international contracts.
+The UNECIC however does not supplement the CISG exclusively, and therefore conflicting provisions such as the question of validity, which is not dealt governed by the CISG is expressly dealt with by the UNECIC (Tripodi (n.
+68) 121-122). - Pilar Perales Viscasillas, 'Applicable Law, the CISG, and the Future Convention on International Commercial Contracts' (2013) 53 Villanova Law Review 736, 738: recommended that UNCITRAL undertake the project to assess the viability of a new instrument. - Tripodi (n.
+68) 136. - Henry Deeb Gabriel, 'UNIDROIT Principles as a Source for Global Sales Law' (2013) Villanova Law Review 669. - Tripodi (n.
+68) 139. - International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading, Brussels; Hague Rules as amended by the Protocol to Amend the International Convention for the Unification of Cervel of unification and harmonisation, a defragmentation of the law is at hand and one can fear this would be the same if a CISG 2.0 sees the daylight - even though it might be argued that the level of defragmentation is at least lower than in the supplementation of the CISG by international hard law scenario.
 A CISG 2.0 would also lead to more defragmentation and difficult legal questions if the new Convention would deal with topics (e.g. limitation) which are already covered by other Conventions supplementing the CISG.
-Last but not least, it is likely that a completely new CISG is less acceptable for national States than single conventions supplementing the actual CISG.
-In the first case, they can only accept or reject all solutions provided by the Convention while in the latter they can cherry-pick and only ratify the Conventions they deem to be acceptable.
+Last but not least it is likely that a completely new CISG is less acceptable for national States than single conventions supplementing the actual CISG.
+In the first case they can only accept or reject all solutions provided by the Convention while in the latter they can cherrypick and only ratify the Conventions they deem to be acceptable.

-9 Conclusion
+9. Conclusion